Privacy Notice: Your information, your rights

 Can I change my records?

 We have a legal obligation to ensure your information is accurate and up to date.
-We are however only obliged to make corrections to your records if the record contains incorrect facts such as name, address etc. If you believe that medical information or a clinician’s opinion that is noted on your file is incorrect this cannot be changed for safety reasons however a note can be added to your file with your view.
+We are however only obliged to make corrections to your records if the record contains incorrect facts such as name, address etc. If you believe that medical information or a clinician’s opinion that is noted on your file is incorrect this cannot be changed for safety reasons however a note can be added to your file stating your view.

 If you wish to make changes to name, address etc. then please speak to your healthcare professional.